- Why you need to revisit your client personas

 Why paid social is needed

-The pandemic has also led to a change in online behaviour with data from Hootsuite and We Are Digital revealing that 31% of UK social media users stated that they are spending more time on social platforms than before.
+The pandemic has led to a change in online behaviour with data from Hootsuite and We Are Digital revealing that 31% of UK social media users stated that they are spending more time on social platforms than before.
 This combined with the decline in organic reach for business means that recruitment firms can no longer rely on solely on organic posts to reach their audiences.

 Consequently it is vital to utilise paid social to re-engage existing followers that may have not seen your posts consistently for a long time with content tailored towards their pain points, in addition to reaching new prospects.